 The EVOKE Bookclub will first be reading the book CHILDREN OF BLOOD AND BONE by Tomi Adeyemi.
 CHILDREN OF BLOOD AND BONE is the first book of a YA Fiction trilogy called Legacy of Orïsha that delves into a fantasy world set in Orïsha centering the life of intrepid main character Zélie Adebola.
 This narrative heavily references West African mythology, culture, and religion.
 Read more here.
 If you would like to check out the first six chapters, please visit here.

 EVOKE meets Wednesday evenings from 4 – 6 pm starting on May 20th 2020 via Zoom.
-Sign-ups are now closed.
-Check back here for updates or email email@example.com to be informed when EVOKE is starting a new book!
+Email firstname.lastname@example.org to join!

 The APIRG Political Theory and Praxis Bookclub reads one important political theory book each month in a supportive and collaborative learning environment.
 Each month we read three equal length sections of an important political theory book, alternating between classic and contemporary works.
 Topics covered include critical pedagogy, economic theory, historical materialism, decolonial woks, queer and identity-based works and so much more!